KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

   - **Prompt 2**:  Describe how the changes you made affected the outputs.

 - Go to Elements of AI and answer the chapter 5 questions.
 - Go to the Building AI book and read the first two questions of chapter 4, and then answer the beginner level questions in these two sections with your partner.
+Talk to you partner(s) about what is happening before you answer the prompt.
-- **Prompt 3**: How did this go and what did you learn?
+  - **Prompt 3**: How did this go and what did you see/learn?
 Explain.

 - If you finish the above, you can work on your [final project](project.md).